We explain the value of prebiotics and everything you need to know about their important function in the body.

 New research is also demonstrating associations between the gut microbiota and inflammatory conditions which could present implications for dietary modulation via prebiotics.

-What are sources of prebiotics?
+What are the sources of prebiotics?

 Prebiotics naturally exist in many foods that you may already consume on a regular basis.
 For the most part, prebiotics can be found in cruciferous vegetables such as kale, broccoli, cauliflower and cabbage as well as legumes including chickpeas, lentils and kidney beans.
 They are also becoming increasingly available as a supplement or added ingredient in food.